 Get ahead in the graduate job market

-While Nottingham is one of the top ten universities most often targeted by Britain's leading employers*, the Careers and Employability Service works to help students stand out in an increasingly competitive graduate job market.
+While Nottingham is the second most targeted university by Britain's leading employers*, the Careers and Employability Service works to help students stand out in an increasingly competitive graduate job market.

 Work experience with Unitemps